 Start off slowly

-Lots of people feel awkward at first while they try to get used to the movement and find their coordination.
+Lots of people feel awkward at first when they start jumping rope.
+Trying to get used to the movement and find their coordination.
 Try rehearsing the movements without a rope at first.
 Just do a basic bounce on the balls of your feet and focus on getting a good steady rhythm going.
 Some individuals find alternating their feet (left, right, left, right) to be easier at first.

 Whichever you choose start slowly and work up to speed.
 You may also need to focus on your arms and feet separately until you’re ready to put it all together.
 Take your time.
 You should think of your fitness journey as a marathon, not a sprint.